 with Carsten Jensen, Martin Vinæs Larsen, and Troels Bøggild

-Greater Generosity, Diminished Demands: Increased Social Insurance Benefits Temper Public Support for Welfare Expansion
+Greater Generosity, Diminished Demands: Increased Policy Benefits Temper Individuals Demand for Social Policy Expansion

 It's the (relative local) economy, stupid: Local income position is robustly linked to subjective well-being